 Self-Help Microfinance Groups are a powerful development tool, and can be used very effectively in community-led development efforts.
 The aim of this study is to document the stories of slum dwellers who are using this tool in their communities.
 It focuses particularly on Kenya’s national federation of slum dwellers, known as Muungano wa Wanavijiji, which is using this tool as a way to do grassroots community organizing, mobilize against evictions, and implement housing and infrastructure initiatives.
 The report also focuses heavily on the relationship between Muungano wa Wanavijiji and Akiba Mashinani Trust, an NGO which acts as Muungano’s financial department, giving loans to groups.

 Worldwide, financial cooperatives have typically gone hand-in-hand with social change, but in Kenya this is a new phenomenon.
 In the past, the Kenyan government has micro-managed all co-operatives, and this is the first time Kenyan co-ops have been used for promoting social justice and for empowering the poor.

-This is an anthropological study which covers the story of 6 different slum communities around Nairobi, and is based on 8 key informant interviews and 4 group interviews.
+This is an anthropological study which covers the story of six different slum communities around Nairobi, and is based on 8 key informant interviews and four group interviews.
 It documents the process by which groups are formed, and build trust with one another.
 It also documents the process by which they get loans from Akiba Mashinani Trust, and plan and implement development projects.

 Overall, the processes that Muungano and AMT have put into place seem to create an empowering environment for slum dwellers, and the movement has accomplished some extremely impressive feats, including the construction of hundreds of low-cost improved housing units, and negotiating security of tenure for slum land.

+The study recommends…

 Table of Contents